NYPL/authoritydata_updater/README.md

 You can confirm that your solr core exists by going to: `http://localhost:8983/solr/admin/cores?action=STATUS&core=authoritydata`
 You can see the Solr admin interface here: <http://localhost:8983/solr/admin/>

+## Running

+Because, depending on the vocabulary, it can take a LONG time to complete these tasks - we break the process into small scripts, and the output of one script acts as the input of the next.

+### Step 0: Start The Containers

+1.  `docker-compose run updater bash`
+2.  (from inside the container) go to `/opt/authoritydata_udpater`

+### Step 1: Remove Unusable Statements

+The bulk downloads from LOC contain statements that are helpful for linkeddata, but that we don't post to SOLR.
+Running `01_clean_nt_file.rb` will remove rows that are inconsequential to us.
+This makes the subsuquent input files MUCH easier to deal with.

+**EXAMPLE:**

+This removes inconsequential statements/rows from `authoritiessubjects.nt.madsrdf`,
+and outputs a new file named `cleaner-subjects.nt`.

+    $ ruby 01_clean_nt_file.rb authoritiessubjects.nt.madsrdf cleaner-subjects.nt

+### Step 2: Convert Statements in `.nt` file to JSON

+This can take a long time with big vocabularies (i.e. names).
+It builds an intermediate key/value using [gdbm](https://ruby-doc.org/stdlib-2.5.3/libdoc/gdbm/rdoc/GDBM.html) of the statements in the `-s` source file, then removes deprecated statements from that datastore.
+(We don't want to post them to SOLR) - finally it outputs a .json file.

+The JSON file is a newline delimited list of documents we want to post to Solr.

+#### This Script Can Be Resumed if terminated too early.

+See the optional `-n` and `-d` flags that can be used to resume parsing.

+    $ ruby 02_convert_to_solr_docs.rb -h

+    Usage: ruby authoritydata_updater.rb [options] \n Exaxmple: ruby authoritydata_updater.rb --vocabulary genre_and_form --source ./authority-file.nt

+    Supported vocabularies: rdacarriers, graphic_materials, genre_and_form, names, subjects

+        -v, --vocabulary=                The type of vocabularies in the source file -s, --source=                    Path or URL to vocabulary file -n, --start-on-line=             Start parsing on this line of the .nt file -d, --db-file=                   Use an existing db file, probably used with -n because a previous run was interrupted
+        -h, --help                       Show this message

+### Step 3: Post JSON to Solr

+    $ ruby 03_post_to_solr.rb -h
+    Usage: ruby post_to_solr.rb --file lcgft_12345.json --solrUrl $SOLR_URL --username $USERNAME --password $PASSWORD -f, --file=                      The JSON file containing documents.
+(Output from authoritydata_updater.rb) -s, --solrUrl=                   Path or URL to SOLR core -u, --username=                  Solr username
+        -p, --password=                  Solr password
+        -n, --line-number=               Start parsing on line (helpful if restarting) -h, --help                       Show this message

+#### This can also be resumed if it's terminated too early

+1. If no `-n` is passed (start POSTING records from midway through the file), we'll just POST new records to solr (from that starting point).

+2. If `-n` is NOT passed (start POSTING records from the beginning of the file), we will DELETE existing existing records of that authority_code, then post.

 ## Development

 ### Adding / Updating Gems